elye/loaderviewlibrary/README.md

          app:use_gradient="true" />
     ```

+6. Define rectangle round radius using `corner`.
+The default corner is 0.
+    ```xml
+    <com.elyeproj.loaderviewlibrary.LoaderTextView
+         android:layout_width="match_parent"
+         android:layout_height="wrap_content"
+         app:corner="16" />
+    ```

-6. Setting the Text Style as BOLD would darken the loading shimmer
+7. Setting the Text Style as BOLD would darken the loading shimmer

-7. Other feature of TextView and ImageView is still applicable.
+8. Other feature of TextView and ImageView is still applicable.

-8. Reset and show shimmer (animation loader) again by calling the below API
+9. Reset and show shimmer (animation loader) again by calling the below API
     ```java
     myLoaderTextView.resetLoader();
     myLoaderImageView.resetLoader();